The Psychology Centre

 Access is from Clyde Road.
 Turn into Arts Road (look for a university sign) and drive on Arts Road until you turn left into the Psychology staff carpark.

-As you drive into the carpark on your left are 3 carparks allocated to the Psychology Centre for clients use.
-Leave your car and go back onto Arts Road and turn left to the Geography Building where we are on Level 2.
+As you drive into the carpark on your left are 3 carparks allocated to the Psychology Centre for clients' use.
+Clinic Reception is immediately behind you through the entrance.

 We will send you a map to bring with you when you make an appointment.